-Welcome to Dr. Zoran Potparic’s in-office AAAA-certified plastic surgery center in Fort Lauderdale.
+Welcome to Dr. Zoran Potparic’s in-office AAAASF-certified plastic surgery center in Fort Lauderdale.
 Dr. Potparic, one of the leading board-certified plastic surgeons in Florida, serves patients from Fort Lauderdale, Miami, and the Palm Beaches.
 In addition to surgical procedures, we perform a large variety of services including fillers and fat grafts, Botox® and Botox-like agents, and chemical peels.

 For more information or to set up a consultation, call Dr. Zoran Potparic in Fort Lauderdale at (954) 779-2777 or contact us online.

 Our state-of-the-art ambulatory surgery center provides an enhanced patient-focused experience with the best of both worlds: a highly experienced surgical team coupled with state-of-the-art surgical technology.
 Our office-based surgical suite provides safety, convenience, comfort, and discretion.

 Our surgery center is AAAASF-accredited by the National Accreditation Association and is State of Florida certified, ensuring it has all the necessary support and staff available in hospitals or surgery and hospital-based surgery centers.

 As a patient of our ambulatory surgical center, you will experience some of the same precautions and preparations that all hospital patients undergo.
 This includes routine blood tests and a thorough medical history, which helps us confirm that you will not have any adverse reaction to anesthesia or surgery.
 We will usually have you avoid eating and drinking before the procedure, likely stopping at midnight on the surgery date.
 We ask that you have an adult friend or family member drive you home after surgery.
 We also ask that you have this friend or relative come with you to the center to receive instructions and to spend a night after surgery with you.